Sign In / Sign Out

 - ASU Home

 Cronkite Study Abroad programs enable students to experience other cultures, learn about global media practices and report on international issues while earning academic credit.
 Cronkite students have covered the Olympic Games in London and Rio de Janeiro and traveled across Europe, Asia and South America, visiting global media companies and cultural landmarks with Cronkite faculty members.

-Learn the fundamentals of photojournalism and video storytelling using DSLR cameras and iPhones in Ireland.
-This study abroad experience will provide valuable how-to skills, while exploring and documenting Irish culture with your camera.
-Cronkite faculty will teach you how to “land” in a new place and start creating content with planning and research.
-The experience includes cultural visits to sites of interest in and around Dublin.
+Ireland (2017): Students learned the fundamentals of photojournalism and video storytelling using DSLR cameras and iPhones in Ireland.
+The experience included cultural visits to sites of interest in and around Dublin.

 Germany, the United Kingdom and Italy (2016): Students traveled to Berlin, London and Milan, visiting global newsrooms, public relations agencies and other media outlets while getting a taste of what it’s like to be a foreign correspondent.

 Jordan, Turkey and Israel (2016): Students examined the role of social media and its impact in the Middle East as well as social justice in Amman, Istanbul and Jerusalem while visiting media companies and historical landmarks.

 Brazil (2016): Students covered the 2016 Summer Olympic Games in Rio de Janeiro for Cronkite News and professional media outlets under the guidance of Cronkite faculty members.
 The experience offers unparalleled experiences to be a part of the world’s largest sporting event.

 The United Kingdom, Germany and Italy (2015): Students with faculty toured London, Berlin and Milan, visiting global media companies, including CNN’s London bureau and Milan headquarters of the world’s largest public relations agency, Edelman.